cilium/cilium/README.md

    <img src="Documentation/images/bpf-overview.png" width="508" />
 </p>

-XDP is a further step in evolution and enables to run a specific flavour of BPF programs from the network driver with direct access to the packet's DMA buffer.
+XDP is a further step in evolution and enables to run a specific flavor of BPF programs from the network driver with direct access to the packet's DMA buffer.
+This is, by definition, the earliest possible point in the software stack, where programs can be attached to in order to allow for a programmable, high performance packet processor in the Linux kernel networking data path.

 ## Prerequisites